Friday, April 24, 2009

 U.S. National Park Service.
 VMI.
 'Confederate General Stonewall Jackson

-1824-1863 "You may be whatever you resolve to be"
+1824-1863 "You may be whatever you resolve to be"'.
+Retrieved from

 http://americancivilwar.com/south/stonewall_jackson.html